Bill Monning for Senate 2012

 The following list represents some current and recent readings that I have found to be informative and fun.

-You may have other suggestions that we will consider including on our recommended readings list.
 I am particularly interested in books and articles addressing current issues impacting the Central Coast, the State of California, and our planet: Healthcare, Education, Environment, Economics, and Participatory Politics.

 Bill